-Unobligated But Available Multi-Year Foreign Assistance Funding: To the extent multi-year foreign assistance funds are available but have not been obligated by Bureaus and Posts operating under Chapter 2, Bureaus and Posts should determine if the obligation of funds meets the excepted criteria.
+Unobligated But Available Multi-Year Foreign Assistance Funding: To the extent multiyear foreign assistance funds are available but have not been obligated by Bureaus and Posts operating under Chapter 2, Bureaus and Posts should determine if the obligation of funds meets the excepted criteria.
 Regular approval processes remain in effect through the Office of Foreign Assistance (F).
 Should a bureau or Post anticipate a requirement for available multi-year foreign assistance funding, Bureaus and Posts should contact F as soon as possible to ensure funds can be approved expeditiously to minimize any programmatic impacts for excepted needs.

-Contracting Questions: You should consult L/BA, preferably by e-mail, with contracting questions arising in connection with guidance in this section.
+Contracting and Acquisitions Questions: You should consult L/BA, preferably by e-mail, with questions concerning contract performance and funding and/or other acquisition related issues.

-Federal Assistance Questions: You should contact L/LFA, preferably by email, with Federal Assistance questions arising in connection with guidance in this section.
+Federal Assistance Questions: You should contact L/LFA, preferably by email, with foreign assistance questions arising in connection with guidance in this section.